 Microfluidic Nanoliter Droplets for Applications in Biological and Chemical Assays

 Microfluidics, the flow of liquids in micrometer sized channels, allows a reduction in reagent volumes and cost for biological and chemical assays.
 An emerging technology, microfluidic droplets, adds new functionality by confining reagents and cells in small droplets.
 The content of each droplet does not mix and therefore droplets can be considered test tubes of nanoliter volume.
 Droplets can then be used as microreactors for chemical reactions or can be analyzed sequentially or in parallel for large scale biological assays.
-However, techniques are needed to perform the basic chemical operations, such as mixing, addition and dilution, which would be typically carried out on the benchtop.
-Our group will work to expand the toolset for the control of microdroplets and use these tools for novel applications.
+Our lab develops novel microfluidic technology for the analysis and sorting of single cells that provide functionality and sensitivity not achieved by conventional methods.

 Investigations of Drug-Lipid Binding Interactions in Model Membrane Bilayers